November 8 Anambra Guber: Who will the cap fit amongst 7 candidates - Champion Newspapers LTD

 However, above all the big names in the Ezenwafor is not well known.
 Similarly, the cancer eating may pose a clog in the wheel of his visibility.

-There is also a rumour making the rounds that he was shot in the leg and is currently nursing his wounds, hence Anambra people have not seen the best of him in campaigns.
+There is also a rumour making the roundbthat he was shot in the leg and is currently nursing his wounds, hence Anambra people have not seen the best of him in campaigns.

 Though he was earlier touted to be holding the ticket for a big fish, that story didnt see the light of the day.